 For all that it offers, Classkick is surprisingly simple to use, with a clean user interface and lots of details that make it especially user-friendly.
 For example, color-coding of rosters and assignments given to each class or group provide an at-a-glance overview of which students have which assignments, and customizable stickers make it a snap for teachers to provide personalized, real-time feedback.
 Since students and teachers have exactly the same capabilities for writing and importing images and recording audio, it offers a nice way for teachers to differentiate instruction and promote student collaboration.
 It will be important for teachers to create thought-provoking assignments that dig deep; if they don’t, the tool runs the risk of becoming a digital worksheet.

-There are lots of apps out there that help teachers go paperless like this; Classkick's biggest strength is its super-simple, well-designed interface and its real-time progress monitoring.
-It doesn't offer instant feedback, which is okay: Instead, it offers instant help, making this a tool that truly empowers the teacher instead of promising to replace or automate her.
-While this would be a great tool for solo homework, that hand-raising feature makes this app an especially good fit for the classroom; for example, teachers can use the dashboard to keep track of how kids are doing on an in-class activity in real time and respond accordingly.
-Whether kids are working solo or in groups, this is a great way for kids to be able to get their teacher's attention and get more support when they need it most.
+There are lots of apps out there that help teachers go paperless; Classkick's biggest strength is its real-time progress monitoring.
+While Classkick doesn't offer instant feedback, it does offer instant help, making this a tool that truly empowers teachers, allowing them to build positive relationships with their students both in person and digitally.
+While this would be a great tool for solo homework, the hand-raising feature makes this app an especially good fit for the classroom or for e-learning days in cases of inclement weather.
+Whether kids are working solo or in groups, Classkick is a great way for kids to be able to get attention and support from their teachers and peers when they need it most.